-Xian Art Ceramics and Lacquer Exhibition Workshop - See smaller versions of the enigmatic Terracotta Warriors being created at the captivating Xian Art Ceramics and Lacquer Exhibition Workshop; even purchase your own portable soldier.
+Xian Art Ceramics and Lacquer Exhibition Centre - See smaller versions of the enigmatic Terracotta Warriors being created at the captivating Xian Art Ceramics and Lacquer Exhibition Centre; even purchase your own portable soldier.

-Ancient City Walls - Dating back to the Ming Dynasty in the 14th century, the Xian ancient city wall is one of the best preserved urban fortifications in China.
+Ancient city walls - Dating back to the Ming Dynasty in the 14th century, the Xian ancient city wall is one of the best preserved urban fortifications in China.
 The wall's ideal spot and layout gives visitors a bird's eye view over this fantastic city.
+Follow the locals' example and hire a bike to get an ever more spectacular experience.

-Day 6: Xian - Chengdu
+Day 6: Xian - Lhasa